Davidedm99/Logical-Networks-Project/README.md

 # RetiLogiche2021
-Project of teaching Reti Logiche at PoliMi
+30 cum laude Project of teaching Reti Logiche at PoliMi